flashbots/mev-research/FRPs/quantifying_mev_on_l2s.md

 The major challenge that we see is finding a way to replay transactions on Polygon due the high frequency of transactions.

 ### Deliverables:
-1. Forks of `mev-inspect-py` that work for L2s
+1. Forks of `mev-inspect-py` that work for the aforementioned L2s
 2. A research paper explaining the methodology and results
 3. A presentation to the Flashbots team